flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180702-18-08-01-preventative-botox.md

     What To Know
   card_citation: What To Know
 card_2:
-  card_text: "> a\x1CThe most promising aspect of our new approach is that **we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
-This could benefit chronic pain sufferers in many ways and also avoid the terrible consequences of continuous use of opioids.a\x1D\n> \n> Bazbek Davletov, study author and chair of the biomedical science department, University of Sheffield"
+  card_text: "> ax1CThe most promising aspect of our new approach is that **we can prolong the opioid pain relief effect for many months with a single injection** of our new bio-pharmaceuticals.
+This could benefit chronic pain sufferers in many ways and also avoid the terrible consequences of continuous use of opioids.ax1Dn> n> Bazbek Davletov, study author and chair of the biomedical science department, University of Sheffield"
   card_citation: ''
 card_3:
   card_text: >-